loda-lang/loda-programs/programs/oeis/list6.md

 * [A320431](http://oeis.org/A320431) ([program](320/A320431.asm)): The number of tiles inside a regular n-gon created by lines that run from each of the vertices of the n edges orthogonal to these edges.
 * [A320469](http://oeis.org/A320469) ([program](320/A320469.asm)): a(n) = 3*a(n-1) + 10*a(n-2), n >= 2; a(0)=1, a(1)=1.
 * [A320524](http://oeis.org/A320524) ([program](320/A320524.asm)): Number of chiral pairs of a row of n colors using 6 or fewer colors.
+* [A320576](http://oeis.org/A320576) ([program](320/A320576.asm)): a(n) gives the number of configurations of non-attacking rooks up to symmetry on an n X n chessboard such that the number of distinct distances between the rooks is given by A319476(n).
 * [A320577](http://oeis.org/A320577) ([program](320/A320577.asm)): Number of isosceles triangles whose vertices are the vertices of a regular n-gon.
 * [A320604](http://oeis.org/A320604) ([program](320/A320604.asm)): Chromatic number of the n-polygon diagonal intersection graph.
 * [A320614](http://oeis.org/A320614) ([program](320/A320614.asm)): Expansion of (1 + x^5) / ((1 - x^2) * (1 - x^3) * (1 - x^7)) in powers of x.